Hidden Stroke: You Might Feel Fine. But Brain MRI Will Show Otherwise

-A brain MRI is a painless, non-invasive outpatient procedure that provides detailed Brain and brain stem images.
-It is a radiation-free procedure that combines multiple photos to create a 3D picture of the internal structures of the brain.
+A brain MRI is a painless, non-invasive outpatient procedure that provides detailed brain and brain stem images.
+It is a radiation-free procedure that combines multiple images to create a 3D picture of the internal structures of the brain.

-A brain MRI is so capable that it can detect abnormalities in the pituitary gland or the brain stem that is not possible in CT scans or X-rays.
+A brain MRI is capable of detecting abnormalities in the pituitary gland or the brain stem that are not possible via CT scans or X-rays.
 Sometimes, a contrast agent or dye will be injected to visualize structural abnormalities that may otherwise be missed.

-When a specialist recommends a Brain MRI, you will need to go to a hospital or a radiology center for the procedure.
+When a specialist recommends a Brain MRI, you will need to visit a hospital or a radiology center for the procedure.
 The medical staff there will ask you a few questions.
 Such questions may include whether or not you have (or have ever experienced):

 Metal implants like: